tetratelabs/istio-0to60/docs/traffic-shifting.md

 ```

 Note above the `weight` field specifying 10 percent of traffic to v2.
-Kiali should now showing traffic going to both v1 and v2.
+Kiali should now show traffic going to both v1 and v2.

-In your browser:  undo the user agent customizations and refresh the page a bunch of times.
+In your browser:  undo the user agent customization and refresh the page a bunch of times.
 Most of the requests still go to v1.

 ## Check Grafana